 Lympstone Manor, Devon

 What: It wasn’t all that long ago that Michael Caines was one of the most celebrated chefs in the country, spearheading the two Michelin-starred culinary fortress that was Gidleigh Park.
-Dare we say, his food at Lympstone Manor might be even better, and with his vineyards also starting to mature, this south Devon retreat offers a lot to foodie visitors.
+Dare we say, his food at Lympstone Manor might be even better, and with his vineyards also, this south Devon retreat offers a lot to foodie visitors.
+Expect a firm focus on ‘terroir cuisine’ using ingredients from the Exe estuary and the wider South West.

 Where: Courtlands Lane, Exmouth, EX8 3NZ